 In April 2001, MWRA filed a Notice of Project Change with MEPA, recommending a reassessment of the overall CSO control approach for North Dorchester Bay and the Reserved Channel.
 The reassessment was completed in April 2004, when MWRA filed the Supplemental Facilities Plan and Environmental Impact Report for North Dorchester Bay and the Reserved Channel, which recommended a new plan for controlling CSO discharges to the Reserved Channel, by separating sewers in a 355 acre drainage area tributary to the Channel.
 Schedule Seven in the Federal District Court Order requires MWRA, in cooperation with Boston Water & Sewer Commission (BWSC), to commence design by July 2006, commence construction by May 2009 and complete construction by December 2015.
-In May 2009, BWSC issued the Notice to Proceed for the first of nine planned construction contracts for this project and has since issued notices to proceed for seven additional construction contracts.
-The outfall cleaning contract (BWSC Contract 1), two sewer separation contracts (Contracts 2 and 3A) and the initial paving contract (Contract 7) are all substantially complete, and two major sewer separation contracts (3B and 4) are well under way, as well as Contract 5, the sewer and cleaning contract (ineligible) and Contract 8, the second of two paving contracts.
-Contract 6, downspout disconnects, has been awarded, with notice to proceed pending.
+In May 2009, BWSC issued the Notice to Proceed for the first of nine planned construction contracts for this project and has since completed or issued notices to proceed for the remaining eight construction contracts.
+The outfall cleaning contract (BWSC Contract 1), two sewer separation contracts (Contracts 2 and 3A) and the initial paving contract (Contract 7) are all complete, and of the two remaining major sewer separation contracts, 3B is substantially complete and 4 is nearing substantial completion.
+Contract 5, the sewer and cleaning contract (ineligible), Contract 8, the second of two paving contracts and Contract 6, downspout disconnects, are all underway.
 All work is scheduled to be completed by December 2015, in compliance with Schedule Seven.

 Sub-phase Scope Design CS/RI Design services managed by BWSC for construction contracts to be bid, awarded and managed by BWSC.
-Construction Construction of new storm drains and appurtenant structures within a 355-acre area tributary to the SBI-NB.
+Construction Construction of new storm drains and appurtenant structures within a 355- acre area tributary to the SBI-NB.
 Relocation of storm runoff connections from the existing combined sewers to the new storm drains.
 Rehabilitation of the existing combined sewers for use as sanitary sewers.

-Total Budget Payments thru FY13 Remaining Balance FY14 FY15 FY14-18 FY19-23 Beyond FY23 \$68,902 \$60,040 \$8,862 \$4,321 \$4,066 \$8,862 \$0 \$0
+Total Budget Payments thru FY14 Remaining Balance FY15 FY16 FY14-18 FY19-23 Beyond FY23 Ĩ \$72,613 \$64,361 \$8,251 \$7,341 \$711 \$12,573 \$0 \$0